 A jury ultimately returned a verdict against the estate in excess of $44 million, far beyond the limits of the deceased driver’s insurance policy.
 The insurer elected not to appeal the verdict after the trial court reduced the final award of damages to $18 million.
 This prompted the estate to sue the insurer, alleging it acted in bad faith to accept the $18 million judgment without filing an appeal.

 As part of the pre-trial discovery in this new case, the estate asked for records of communications between numerous adjusters and attorneys who worked for the insurer on the underlying personal injury case.
 The insurer maintained some of these communications were protected by its own attorney-client and work product privilege.
 Essentially, the insurer said that while internal documents related to the original personal injury lawsuit were discoverable by the estate, it did not have to broadly disclose all internal documents created prior to the verdict in that case.

 The Second District agreed with the insurer.
 Partially reversing the trial judge’s prior orders on this issue, the appellate court explained that while privilege does not attach to the insurer’s work product related to the underlying personal injury claim, it does still apply to matters purely related to the bad faith lawsuit.
 But the proper way to sort out which-is-which is to have the trial court conduct an in-chambers review of the allegedly privileged documents.
 So that is what the Second District ordered in this case.

 Speak with a Florida Car Accident Attorney Today

 Dealing with insurance companies is often the biggest hurdle that an accident victim will face in seeking compensation for their injuries.
 A qualified Boca Raton auto accident lawyer can help take this burden off of your shoulders.
-If you need legal advice or representation, contact the Leifer Law Firm today to schedule a free initial consultation.
+If you need legal advice or representation, Contact Leifer & Ramirez today to schedule a free initial consultation.